A general Banach-Stone type theorem and applications: Consequences

 Let $a\in\supp(f)$.
 Since $fg$ is an idempotent in $D_R(\G)$, the product in $D_R(\G)$ is pointwise and $R$ is indecomposable, then $fg(\ra(a))\in\left\{0,1\right\}$.
 Moreover, as $\supp(f)$ is a bisection we have $f(a)=fgf(a)=(fg)(\ra(a))f(a)$, so $(fg)(\ra(a))=1$.

 Again using that $\supp(f)$ is bisection, we obtain

 so $f(a)$ is invertible in $R$.\qedhere \end{proof}

 The following stronger condition was considered in \cite{carlsenrout2017}, and is more easily checked than the one above.
+Recall that if $R$ is a ring and $G$ is a group, a \emph{trivial unit} of the group-ring $RG$ is an element of the form $ug$, where $u$ is invertible in $R$ and $g\in G$.

-\begin{definition} If $\G$ is an ample Hausdorff groupoid and $R$ is an indecomposable (commutative, unital) ring, we say that $(\G,R)$ \emph{satisfies condition (S)} if the set of all $x\in\G[0]$ such that the group ring $R\G_x^x$ has only trivial units\footnote{If $G$ is a group and $R$ is a unital ring, a trivial unit of $RG$ is an element of the form $ug$ where $u$ is invertible in $R$ and $g\in G$.} is dense in $\G[0]$. \end{definition}
+\begin{definition} If $\G$ is an ample Hausdorff groupoid and $R$ is an indecomposable (commutative, unital) ring, we say that $(\G,R)$ \emph{satisfies condition (S)} if the set of all $x\in\G[0]$ such that the group ring $R\G_x^x$ has only trivial units is dense in $\G[0]$. \end{definition}

 The property of a group-ring $RG$ (where $G$ is a group and $R$ is a ring) having only trivial units has been studied, for example, in \cite{MR0002137}.
 A group $G$ is \emph{indexed} if there exists a non-trivial group morphism from $G$ to $\mathbb{Z}$, and \emph{indicable throughout} if every nontrivial finitely generated subgroup of $G$ is indexed.
 (Note that if $G$ is indicable throughout then $G$ is torsion-free.)